InformaticsMatters/docker-rdkit/README.md

 ## RDKit cartridge

 We have now started to handle the RDKit postgres cartridge in a debian environment as a series of `informaticsmatters/rdkit-cartridge-debian` images.
 This started with the `Release_2018_09` images.

-If you want to use the cartridge in the `informaticsmatters/rdkit-cartridge-debian:latest` image then try something like this.
+If you want to use the cartridge in the `informaticsmatters/rdkit-cartridge-debian:latest` image then try something like this:

 ```
 # start the container